Where do stem cells come from? Learn the basics of master cells to better understand their therapeutic potential.

 - Embryonic stem cells – Stem cells derived from human embryos.

 Beyond the two broader categories, there are sub-categories.
 Each has its own characteristics.
 For researchers, the different types of stem cells serve specific purposes.

 Adult Stem Cells

 Many tissues throughout the adult human body contain stem cells.
 Scientists previously believed adult stem cells to be inferior to human embryonic stem cells for therapeutic purposes.
 They did not believe adult stem cells to be as versatile as embryonic stem cells (ESCs), because they are not capable of becoming all 200 cell types within the human body.

 While this theory has not been entirely disproved, encouraging evidence suggests that adult stem cells can develop into a variety of new types of cells.
 They can also affect repair through other mechanisms.

-In August 2017, the number of stem cell publications registered in PubMed, a government database, surpassed 300,000.
-Stem cells are also being explored in over 4,600 cell therapy clinical trials worldwide.
+As of Q4 2019, stem cell scientific publications have reached over 364,930 worldwide, with 25,000+ now being published per year.
+Stem cells are also being explored in at least 5,300 cell therapy clinical trials worldwide.
 Some of the earliest forms of adult stem cell use include bone marrow and umbilical cord blood transplantation.

 It should be noted that while the term “adult stem cell” is used for this type of cell, it is not descriptive of age, because adult stem cells can come from children.
 The term simply helps to differentiate stem cells derived from living humans as opposed to embryonic stem cells.